Technical specification

 This technical specification explains the content of the OS OAuth2 API.

-If you are not familiar with the OS OAuth 2 API please read the before proceeding.
+If you are not familiar with the OS OAuth 2 API please read the overview documentation before proceeding.

 API reference